This professional is available for new clients.

 When I work

-Appointments are available Mondays to Thursday via Zoom, Skype or telephone.
+Appointments are available Mondays to Thursday via Teams, telephone or in-person.
 Please note I do not offer appointments on Fridays, Saturdays or Sundays

 Further information